Margaux Rouvroy

 Margaux Rouvroy (born 22 March 2001) is a French tennis player.

 She has career-high WTA rankings of No. 211 in singles and No. 295 in doubles.
-Rouvroy has won one WTA 125 doubles title as well as four singles and two doubles titles on the ITF Circuit.
+Rouvroy has won one WTA 125 doubles title as well as five singles and three doubles titles on the ITF Circuit.

 Career

 Rouvroy first made headlines in May 2023 by beating former major champion Sofia Kenin in the French Open qualifiers in straight sets.

 Partnering Elsa Jacquemot, she won her first WTA 125 doubles title at the 2024 Open de Limoges, defeating Erika Andreeva and Séléna Janicijevic in the final.